Countdown to 2030

 Project Summary

-Community engagement is increasingly recognised as foundational to ethically and scientifically rigorous clinical trials involving human participants in low- and middle-income country settings.
-If effective, it involves a bi-directional partnership between community and research stakeholders to inform, consult, involve, collaborate and empower each other across the different stages of beneficial research.
-There is currently public debate around the adequacy of community engagement in new infectious disease vaccine trials in South Africa.
-This highlights longstanding critiques that community engagement is not properly embedded in research processes and it is unclear what constitutes community engagement.
-There is therefore a need to explore the issues and identify potential strategies for strengthening community engagement in vaccine trials in South Africa.
+Community engagement (CE) should involve a bi-directional partnership between community and research stakeholders to inform, consult, involve, collaborate and empower each other across the different stages of health research.
+There is debate around the adequacy of CE in new infectious disease vaccine clinical trials (CT) in South Africa, which highlights longstanding critiques that CE is not properly embedded in research processes.
+There was therefore a need to explore the issues affecting CE and identify potential strategies for strengthening CE in vaccine trials in South Africa.
+The objective of the study was to investigate the multi-level factors that affect CE in infectious disease CTs in sub-Saharan Africa.

 Partners and Collaborators